larrydodson/Bike_Sharing/README.md

 ---

-## Overview
+## Overview and Purpose

-  The project is in support of Kate, to generate a business presentation that supports establishing a bike share enterprise in Des Moines, IA.
-The source data on rides, customers and locations is from "NYC Citi Bike", already an operation in New York city.
+  The project is to generate a business proposal that supports establishing a new bike-share company in Des Moines, IA.

-   ### Purpose
-   To prepare a new business proposal that includes several data visualizations, dashboards and a data-analysis story in support of creating of a company for bicycle sharing/renting in Des Moines.
-The reference data is from the "NYC Citi Bike" bike-share business for August 2019, and used as a similar business comparison.
+  The presentation materials of the proposal includes several key data visualizations of graphs and charts, and are used to create dashboards and a data-analysis Story.
+The reference source data is from the "NYC Citibike" bike-share business, for August 2019, and includes information on the number of rides, customers demographics, and stations' locations.
+Overall, the data is used as a comparison with a similar like-business.
 Data handling and presentation Dashboards and Story building are created using the "Tableau Public" web-based software tool.

    The deliverables are:
    - Deliverable 1: Change Trip Duration to a Datetime Format